- 19th District

 HARRISBURG (March 16, 2018) – State Senator Andy Dinniman announced that eight cultural and historic organizations in Chester County were awarded more than $67,000 in state funding from the Pennsylvania Historical and Museum Commission (PHMC).

-“The preservation of our local history, culture, and heritage is as central to our Chester County heritage as the very land itself,” Dinniman said.
+“The preservation of our local history, culture, and heritage is as central to our Chester County values as the very land itself,” Dinniman said.
 “These grants will continue to support the ongoing effort to ensure that our past is preserved for the next generation as we work together to prepare them for the future.”

 The funding comes through the PHMC Cultural and Historical Support Grant Program, which provides support for resources and operating expenses to museum and historical organizations according to a formula based on their size and operating budgets.